-Although there is no road-map for recovery from natural disasters like Hurricane Harvey and Irma, P&N has experience responding to and supporting employees, clients, and communities in the wake of natural disasters.
-In August of 2016, P&N had more than 30 employees in South Louisiana who were directly impacted by the Great Flood of 2016, in addition to thousands of clients and friends of our firm.
+Although there is no road map for recovery from natural disasters like Hurricane Ida, P&N has experience responding to and supporting employees, clients, and communities in the wake of natural disasters including many hurricanes and the Great Flood of 2016.

-During that historic flood and other recent natural disasters, P&N used many different tools to assess and respond to the needs of our employees and our clients.
-These resources are not exhaustive, but we have compiled them into a guidebook in hopes that they may provide you with ideas to help your firm and your community recover, as well as potentially reduce some of the time it takes to organize a response of this magnitude.
+During these recent natural disasters, P&N has used many different tools to assess and respond to the needs of our employees and our clients.
+These resources are not exhaustive, but we have compiled them into a guidebook in hopes that they may provide you with ideas to help your organization and community recover, as well as potentially reduce some of the time it takes to organize a response of this magnitude.